aws-quickstart/quickstart-solace-pubsubplus/CONTRIBUTING.md

 #### Step 6: Pull Request

-In GitHub, send a pull request to `solace-samples-semp:master`.
+In GitHub, send a pull request to `quickstart-solace-vmr:master`.

 When fixing an existing issue, use the [commit message keywords](https://help.github.com/articles/closing-issues-via-commit-messages/) to close the associated GitHub issue.